kimhecan/studyWithMoney/README.md

 # studyWithMoney

-studyWithMoney is for hanyang university student
+studyWithMoney is community for hanyang university student

 ## Installation